 The Board has approved the 2019 Trinity Capital Inc. Long-Term Incentive Plan and the Trinity Capital Inc. 2019 Non-Employee Director Restricted Stock Plan, each to be effective upon receipt of exemptive relief from the SEC and stockholder approval of such plans.
 We have applied for an exemptive order from the SEC to permit us to issue securities under such plans.
 If exemptive relief is obtained, the Compensation Committee may award such securities in such amounts and on such terms as the Compensation Committee determines and consistent with any exemptive order the SEC may issue and the terms of such plans, as applicable.
 The SEC is not obligated to grant an exemptive order to allow this practice and will do so only if it determines that such practice is consistent with stockholder interests and does not involve overreaching by management or our Board.
-We cannot provide any assurance that we will receive such exemptive relief from the SEC distributions in cash.
+We cannot provide any assurance that we will receive such exemptive relief from the SEC.

+Trinity Capital's distribution reinvestment plan ("DRIP") provides for the reinvestment of distributions in the form of common stock on behalf of its stockholders, unless a stockholder has elected to receive distributions in cash.
 As a result, if Trinity Capital declares a cash distribution, its stockholders who have not "opted out" of the DRIP by the opt out date will have their cash distribution automatically reinvested into additional shares of Trinity Capital common stock.
 The share requirements of the DRIP may be satisfied through the issuance of common shares or through open market purchases of common shares by the DRIP plan administrator.
 Newly issued shares will be valued based upon the final closing price of Trinity Capital's common stock on the valuation date determined for each distribution by the Board.